winstonlarson/old_website/innosight.md

 ####High technology and industrials

-+ Semiconductors and semiconductor manufacturing
++ **Semiconductors and semiconductor manufacturing:** Physics of semiconductors.
+Modern semiconductor manufacturing processes.
+ASIC design and manufacturing processes.
-+ Utilities
++ **Utilities:** Regulatory environment and business models of utilities in the US.
+Smart metering and smart grids.
+Power generation and distribution.
+Water regulations, pricing, and rights.
+Feasibility studies.
-+ Water and clean energy
++ **Water and clean energy:** Sourcing, treating, and distributing water.
+New sources and strategies for water in drought-stricken areas.
+Renewable energy including solar and wind.
-+ Consumer electronics
++ **Consumer electronics:** Conception and early development of new consumer electronics products.
+Building product development plans.
+Planning R&D for product development.

-**Scientific cloud computing:** Building systems to support improved computational capabilities and community collaboration.
++ **Scientific cloud computing:** Building systems to support improved computational capabilities and community collaboration.
 Sharing open source software, storing and securely collaborating on data sets.
 Facilitating reproducible research.

 ###Solutions designed